Establishment Specific Injury and Illness Data (Injury Tracking Application)

 OSHA collects work-related injury and illness data from employers within specific industry and employment size specifications.
 Detailed information on this data collection is available on the Injury Tracking Application webpage.

 Recording or reporting a work-related injury, illness, or fatality does not mean that the employer or employee was at fault, that an OSHA rule has been violated, or that the employee is eligible for workers' compensation or other benefits.

-The CY 2020 data posted below are data submitted to OSHA through April 2, 2021.
+The CY 2020 data posted below are data submitted to OSHA through September 7, 2021.
 Employers continue to have the ability to submit and edit their CY 2020 data through December 31, 2021.
-OSHA will periodically post a refreshed file.
 A final CY 2020 file will be posted in January 2022.

 - Scope of the data: OSHA only collects data from a portion of all private sector establishments in the United States.
 Therefore, this data is not representative of all businesses and general conclusions pertaining to all U.S. business should not be drawn.

 - Data quality: While OSHA takes multiple steps to ensure the data collected is accurate, problems and errors invariably exist for a small percentage of establishments.
 OSHA does not believe the data for the establishments with the highest rates in these files are accurate in absolute terms.
 Efforts are made during the collection cycle to correct submission errors; however, some remain unresolved.
 It would be a mistake to say establishments with the highest rates in these files are the "most dangerous" or "worst" establishments in the nation.